imperfectperson-max/bigproject/docs/README.md

 Automated PDF report generation

 # Project Timeline
-16 - 18 June 2025 = Created custom client problems into one big project and broke down the problem into manageable pieces to approach over like a year.
+16 - 18 June 2025 = Created custom client problems into one big project and broke down the problem into manageable pieces to approach over a year.

 19 June 2025 - Created EERD Diagram and used help from Deepseek to describe the diagram in the database_design/README.md file

+20 June 2025 - Created SQL table schema and inserts, but I couldn't finish.
+I have problems inserting records inside the Researcher table, which I will fix.